jsmolina/allegro-tutorial/README.md

 ## What's this?
-This is a simple basic repository for allegro 4, dockerized to ease compiling the dat files, and including a working example of loading a background a moving a sprite with a spritesheet over screen.
+This is a simple basic repository for allegro 4, dockerized to ease compiling dat files, and including a working example of loading a background a moving a sprite with a spritesheet over screen.

 Relevant files: